Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 There is currently only one way to import an Agile Dashboard and that is via the command line.
 To do this, you must have access and permissions on the directory in which Tuleap is installed.
-You can download an xml Agile Dashboard template (agiledashboard_template.xml) from the Tuleap website.
+You can download an xml Agile Dashboard template (https://tuleap.net/plugins/docman/?group_id=101&action=show&id=438) from the Tuleap website.

 Let's assume you have an empty project with group_id = 123 in which you wish to create an Agile Dashboard.